 - You have reached retirement age: If you’ve already reached the age of retirement, you can avoid the penalties associated with an early withdrawal.
 However, be aware that the funds you get may still be taxed as ordinary income.

-- You qualify for an exception to be exempt from penalties: The IRS provides a list of circumstances that will exempt you from paying an early withdrawal penalty.
-However, there are no exemptions listed for utilizing funds for starting up a business, covering regular business expenses, or acquiring another company.
+- You qualify for an exception to be exempt from penalties: The IRS has a list of exceptions to the 10% additional tax that will exempt you from paying an early withdrawal penalty.
+However, no exemptions are listed for utilizing funds for starting up a business, covering regular business expenses, or acquiring another company.

 Summary of Typical Rates, Terms & Qualifications